RFA Olmeda

 In the last action of the Falklands War, Olmeda helped recapture the South Sandwich Islands.

 Design and description

-Olmeda had a normal complement consisting 88 Royal Fleet Auxiliary personnel with provision for 40 Royal Navy personnel and she was armed with two 20 mm guns and two Corvus chaff launchers.
+Olmeda had a normal complement consisting of 88 Royal Fleet Auxiliary personnel with provision for 40 Royal Navy personnel and she was armed with two 20 mm guns and two Corvus chaff launchers.
 She was designed to achieve a speed of 21 knots with a fully loaded displacement of 36,000 tonnes.

 The ship had the capability to supply fuel and other liquid cargo to vessels using four pairs of replenishment rigs which were located between the forward and aft superstructures.
 She was able to carry four types of fuels: Furnace Fuel Oil, Diesel, Avcat and Mogas.
 Limited supplies of lubricating oils, fresh water and dry stores could also be carried.
 She could operate Westland Wessex or Westland Sea King helicopters, or other helicopters of similar size, from a hangar and flight deck at the stern.